tango-controls/rfc/meetings/2019-06-13/Minutes.md

     - Agree to focus on the Model (Device, Property, Attribute, Command) and the Reply-Request Protocol – YES
     - **Goal for next meeting**: in two weeks command and property specification will be ready to go to stable
     - Agree to use the DRAFT state - YES
     - Agree to issue request for the rest -  YES

+    The RFC list will be reviewed and updated iteratively.

 4) Define the responsible editors list
     - [ ] Piotr will send an email to  the steering committee asking for editors